Patriots Day (film): Plot

 Several officers are injured in the ensuing shootout, where the brothers use both firearms and bombs.
 While Tamerlan is shooting, Pugliese shoots his ankle, hindering his ability to gather more explosives.
-Tamerlan orders Dzhokhar to run to New York City to continue the rampage while he makes a last stand.
-As Tamerlan is subdued by the police, Dzhokhar runs over his brother in his flight, killing him, and escapes in the chaos.
+Tamerlan orders Dzhokhar to flee to New York City to continue the rampage while he makes a last stand.
+As the police subdue Tamerlan, Dzhokhar panics and chooses to abandon his brother by fleeing in the SUV, but attempts to mow down several officers in his way.
+However, he is unaware that Tamerlan is subdued in the middle of the road due to the adrenaline of the gunfight, and unintentionally kills his brother by running over his head and chest.

-Meanwhile, Tamerlan's wife Katherine Russell and Dzhokhar's college friends from UMass Dartmouth (Dias Kadyrbayev, Azamat Tazhayakov, and Robel Phillipos) are detained by the FBI Hostage Rescue Team and questioned by the High-Value Interrogation Group.
-Russell refuses to disclose any knowledge of her husband's illegal activities, paraphrasing the Quran in defiance, while Dzhokhar's roommates appear oblivious to his plans, despite having earlier found bomb components in his possessions.
+Meanwhile, Tamerlan's wife, Katherine Russell, and Dzhokhar's college friends from UMass Dartmouth are detained by the FBI Hostage Rescue Team and questioned by the High-Value Interrogation Group.
+Russell refuses to disclose any knowledge of her husband's illegal activities, describing a Muslim woman’s duties in defiance, while Dzhokhar's roommates appear oblivious to his plans, despite having earlier found bomb components in his possessions.

-Later in Watertown, local resident David Henneberry realizes Dzhokhar is hiding in the covered boat in his back yard and calls Tommy and Superintendent William Evans.
-Dzhokhar is quickly surrounded and arrested after a brief standoff.
+Later in Watertown, resident David Henneberry realizes Dzhokhar is hiding in the covered boat in his backyard and calls Tommy and Superintendent William Evans.
+Dzhokhar is quickly surrounded and arrested by the FBI HRT after a brief standoff.
 Crowds cheer in the streets of surrounding neighborhoods while Tommy and his colleagues celebrate.
 The Boston police are invited to attend a Boston Red Sox game, where David Ortiz thanks them for their heroism and tells them to "stay strong".

-The epilogue reveals that Dzhokhar was sentenced to death by lethal injection and is awaiting his appeal in federal prison; his three college friends were arrested for obstructing the bombing investigation and authorities are continuing to seek information regarding Russell's possible involvement in the bombings.
+The epilogue reveals that Dzhokhar was sentenced to death by lethal injection and is awaiting his appeal in federal prison; his three college friends were arrested for obstructing the bombing investigation, and authorities are continuing to seek information regarding Russell's possible involvement in the bombings.